seanrobmerriam/postbox/README.md

-# Postbox — Exactly-Once Agent Mailbox
+# Postbox

-Postbox is a message broker purpose-built for agent-to-agent communication.
-It gives every agent a durable, persistent inbox, ties delivery acknowledgment to the receiving agent's own workflow checkpoints (not just "the socket accepted the bytes"), and routes poisoned messages to dead-letter queues instead of retrying forever.
+Postbox is a message broker for agent-to-agent communication.
+Every agent gets a durable inbox, delivery acknowledgment is tied to the receiving agent's own workflow checkpoints, and messages that keep failing get routed to a dead-letter queue instead of retrying forever.

-## What "exactly-once" means here
+## What "exactly-once" actually means here

-A naive broker considers a message delivered once the consumer's HTTP call returns `200`.
-But if agent B crashes between receiving the message and finishing whatever it was supposed to do with it, that "successful delivery" is a lie — the work never happened.
+Most brokers consider a message delivered once the consumer's HTTP call returns `200`.
+That's fine until agent B crashes between receiving the message and finishing the work it was supposed to trigger.
+The broker thinks everything went great; the work never happened.

-Postbox closes that gap by making acknowledgment **two-phase and checkpoint-bound**:
+Postbox closes that gap by splitting acknowledgment into two phases, the second of which is bound to the consumer's own checkpoint:

-1. **Claim** — B's runtime pulls (or is pushed) a message; it's marked `claimed` with a lease and becomes invisible to other consumers, but is NOT removed from the inbox.
+1. **Claim.** B's runtime pulls (or is pushed) a message.
+It's marked `claimed` with a lease and hidden from other consumers, but it stays in the inbox.
-2. **Commit** — B acknowledges only after recording its own durable checkpoint that the message's effect has taken hold.
-The ack call carries a caller-supplied `checkpoint_token` that Postbox stores as an audit trail — Postbox does not validate the token's meaning, only that one was supplied and is non-empty, enforcing that callers can't ack out of laziness without pointing to *something* durable.
+2. **Commit.** B acks only after it has durably recorded that the message's effect took hold.
+The ack carries a caller-supplied `checkpoint_token`, which Postbox stores as an audit trail.
+Postbox doesn't validate what the token means — only that one was supplied and is non-empty.
+The point is that you can't ack out of laziness; you have to point at *something* durable.

-If a lease expires without a commit (crash, hang), the message becomes visible again and is redelivered — this is where **exactly-once** really means **at-least-once delivery + idempotent processing**, and Postbox makes that honest rather than hiding it: every message carries a stable `message_id`, and Postbox's idempotency ledger (`is_committed(mailbox_id, message_id)`) lets a consumer check "have I already handled this" before doing expensive work, so redelivery after a crash is a no-op rather than double-processing.
+If a lease expires without a commit — crash, hang, whatever — the message becomes visible again and gets redelivered.
+This is where I should be honest about the term: "exactly-once" is really at-least-once delivery plus idempotent processing, and Postbox doesn't pretend otherwise.
+Every message carries a stable `message_id`, and the idempotency ledger (`is_committed(mailbox_id, message_id)`) lets a consumer ask "have I already handled this?" before doing expensive work.
+Redelivery after a crash becomes a no-op instead of double-processing.

-**Do not oversell "exactly-once"** as something achievable at the network layer alone.
-It requires: at-least-once delivery from the broker, idempotent processing on the consumer, and an idempotency check that is itself durable.
-Postbox provides the first and the third; the consumer must provide the second.
+So, the division of labor: exactly-once needs at-least-once delivery from the broker, idempotent processing on the consumer, and an idempotency check that is itself durable.
+Postbox gives you the first and the third.
+The second is on you.

 ## Architecture